swifty94/jarvis/README.md

 ------
 http://jarvis.swifty94-demo-dev.xyz:5000/

 - Tests passed on AWS + Travis CI (each push to master).
-- Continuosus delivery by Jenkins (each push to master -> if validated > upgrade app served for demo).
+- Continuous Delivery by Jenkins (each push to master -> if validated > upgrade app served for demo).

 Available data and statistics:
 ----
-- General OS information (nodename, OS type, arch type, etc.)
+- General OS information (node name, OS type, arch type, etc.)
-- CPU (Number of cores, model, frequency, temperature on the core(not supported option on Windows due to psutil library limitation and might be not available by default on some models/OS)
+- CPU (Number of cores, model, frequency, the temperature on the core(not supported option on Windows due to psutil library limitation and might be not available by default on some models/OS)
 - RAM (Total, used and free amount of actual RAM and swap)
-- Network (Amount of sent and recived MB and packets)
+- Network (Amount of sent and received MB and packets)
 - Hard drive (Total, used and free amount on the hard drive)
-- Current processes running sorted by CPU usage + displaying RAM usage + path of process (if can be obtained, there are bugs in Windows)
+- Current processes running sorted by CPU usage + displaying RAM usage + path of the process (if can be obtained, there are bugs in Windows)
 - Thresholds dynamically highlighting if CPU usage is <= 15%, <= 60% and > 60% of CPU usage
 ![](https://raw.githubusercontent.com/swifty94/jarvis/master/img/cputableh.png)
 ![](https://raw.githubusercontent.com/swifty94/jarvis/master/img/proch.png)